Back Pain During Festivals

 1: Forward Bend with Relaxed Arms:

-• Stand straight, slowly bend forward and let your arms hang towards the ground.
+- Stand straight, slowly bend forward and let your arms hang towards the floor.

-• Stay in this position for 20-30 seconds and then slowly rise to an upright position.
+- Stay in this position for 20-30 seconds and then slowly stand up.

 2: Standing Side Stretch: